Majestic SEO API Now Explained

 We have some very powerful APIs and this post is designed to help you make the most out of our API solutions.
 I do want to start by making two things very clear.

 1. Our Platinum subscription offers users the full API for INTERNAL (Non-reseller) use only.
 Under that license you would not be able to build competing products to Majestic SEO.
+The two exceptions to this are the GetIndexItemInfo command which can be used to show web users link counts and using our data with a proper OpenApps implementation, which is available for developers in Platinum and available as a client for ALL paid users (silver and above).

 Does Majestic have a free API?